 by Scott Mehl © Unofficial Royalty 2017

 Crown Prince Gustaf Adolf of Sweden and Lady Louise Mountbatten were married on November 3, 1923, at the Chapel Royal at St. James’s Palace in London, England.
 This was Gustaf Adolf’s second marriage.
-He was previously married to Princess Margaret of Connaught from 1905 until her death in 1920.
+He was previously married to Princess Margaret of Connaught from 1905 until she died in 1920.

 Gustaf Adolf’s Early Life